Chetanjoshi12/Mongodb/README.md

 - **Click on the link**-  https://www.mongodb.com/try/download/compass

 - **After clicking the link, you will be directed to the official MongoDB Compass website.
-There, you need to select the version, platform, and package, then click on the download button**
+There, you need to select the version, platform, and package, then click on the download button.**

-- **Go to the terminal and type this command to install**
+- **Go to the terminal and type this command to install.**
 ```
 sudo dpkg -i (Paste the downloaded package here.)
 ```